jmcdo29/nest-commander/apps/docs/docs/executing/local.md

 :::info

-You do not need to compile the code if you use `ts-node`, but make sure that decorators are still taken into account
+You do not need to compile the code if you use `ts-node`, but make sure that decorators are still taken into account.

 :::